 A security environment lists the assumptions about the elements outside the security perimeter that interact with the target of evaluation.
 For the present context, these elements are the ground networks (incl. radio networks and ground ATN/IPS router systems), and the ATC/AOC datalink endpoints.

-The radio interfaces and the ground networks are considered accessible to attackers and, therefore, as threat sources.
-Interactions on the radio links and with ground networks are subject to spoofing, tampering, repudiation, information disclosure, denial-of-service, and elevation of privileges.
+The radio interfaces and the ground networks are considered as treat sources.
+In this case, attacker from these interfaces can spoor, tamper, disclose information, denial of service and elevate privledges.

 Ground ATC/AOC datalink endpoints are assumed to be trustworthy and to not act as a source of threats.

 Threats from other avionics (e.g. from the AISD or PIESD) are beyond the scope of this standard due to being specific for the airframe architecture.

+Moreover, legacy systems like ACARS router are not considered in this standard.

 Security development